 Specific button operation required to play

-Pushy and Pully has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in Pushy and Pully which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.